top of page

 The First General Election Concludes

 By February 1952, voting had concluded across India.
 Over 100 million ballots were counted and results were announced, returning the Indian National Congress to power with a decisive majority.
-Jawaharlal Nehru was confirmed as Prime Minister, now backed by an electoral mandate rather than the legacy of the independence movement alone.
-The first general election did more than produce a government.
-It established a functioning system of democratic competition and peaceful transfer of authority, demonstrating that, despite the claims of naysayers, democracy could be instituted in India.
+Jawaharlal Nehru retained his position as Prime Minister, now backed by an electoral mandate rather than the legacy of the independence movement alone.
+Altogether, the preparation process and the elections themselves decisively demonstrated that, despite the claims of naysayers, democracy could be instituted in India.

 india-elections-2019-voting-in-india-free-png.webp